wp-plugins/corner-ad/readme.txt

 A: The Corner Ad has square form, so it is recommended to use proportional images.

-= Q: Is the Corner Ad available for mobiles? =

-A: The Corner Ad uses flash technologies, so it will be loaded only by mobiles with support for flash applications, however even if a mobile doesn't supports flash, "Corner Ad" won't cause errors on the page.

 == Screenshots ==
 1. Corner Ad Preview
 2. Plugin Installation